mnani87/clarity/README.md

     - The calendar highlights dates with events, and tasks are organized by priority.
     - Check reminders with desktop notifications to ensure you stay on track.

+*Clarity TimeKeeper*

+Launching the Timekeeper: Start by running
+        - python clarity_timekeeper.py

+Logging Activities: Click on any time block within the weekly grid to assign an activity.
+Add custom activities as needed initially, and then choose from a dropdown.
+Use the "Clear" option to remove an activity from a time block.

+Viewing Reports: Click the "View Reports" button to generate daily, weekly, or monthly reports.
+Reports include visual charts and can be exported in formats like HTML, PDF, and CSV for external analysis.

 ## Roadmap for future development

 Planned future enhancements for ClarityOne include: